jesslyntrixie/Random-Quote-App-FCCCertification/README.md

-# Markdown Previewer
+# Random Quote Machine

 This is one of the five projects required to complete the **freeCodeCamp Front End Development Libraries Certification**.

-The goal of this project is to build a Markdown editor and previewer that converts user-input Markdown text into rendered HTML in real-time, following the [CommonMark](https://commonmark.org/) specification with support for line breaks.
+The goal of this project is to build a Random Quote Machine that displays random quotes at the click of a button and allows users to share quotes on Twitter.

 ---

 ## Project Features

-- Live preview of Markdown text as you type.
+- Displays a random quote and its author.
-- Supports headers, links, code blocks, lists, bold, italic, blockquotes, images, and more.
+- Button to generate a new random quote.
-- Follows CommonMark and GitHub Flavored Markdown standards.
+- Twitter button to share the current quote.
-- Responsive and user-friendly interface.
+- Smooth and responsive UI.
 - Built using **React** and styled with **Bootstrap** and custom CSS.

 ---